Prachibansal11/Zepto-SQL-Data-Analysis/README.md

   - Medium (251g–750g)
   - Bulk (750g and above)
 - 🏋️ Measured **total inventory weight per product category** to understand stock volume distribution

+---
+---

+### ✅ Conclusion

+This project demonstrates a real-world simulation of how data analysts work with messy e-commerce inventory data.
+By using SQL for data exploration, cleaning, and analysis, we uncovered valuable business insights that would help a company like Zepto make informed decisions regarding pricing strategies, inventory optimization, and stock management.

+**Key takeaways include:**

+- Identifying products with high discount potential and strong customer value.
+- Detecting out-of-stock issues in high-revenue items.
+- Analyzing inventory weight distribution across categories for logistics planning.
+- Understanding pricing inefficiencies through metrics like price per gram.

+This end-to-end analysis not only showcases technical SQL skills but also highlights the ability to interpret data for meaningful business impact — a critical skill for any data analyst in the retail or e-commerce industry.